MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: IMO: Compensation Regime For Hazardous And Noxious Cargoes A Step Closer

-Chapter 8 lists the requirement for the reception facilities to which the ship can dispose of the residues and mixture generated from noxious liquid substances under Regulation 38, providing details of the facility and terminal unloading arrangements.
+Chapter 8 lists the requirements for the reception facilities to which the ship can dispose of the residues and mixture generated from noxious liquid substances under Regulation 38, providing details of the facility and terminal unloading arrangements.

 Chapter 9 deals with the Verification of compliance with the provision of this convention under Regulations 19 and 20, providing details of the application and the process for compliance verification.